 Green Buildings and Certified Management

-We are committed to achieving green building certification for new buildings or major renovation projects and to obtaining certification of our operations and verification of our environmental data in an effort to drive continuous improvement in environmental, social and economic performance.
+We are committed to achieving green building certification for new buildings and major renovation projects and investigating on-going certification for our operations and events.

 Universal Green Building Standards

 We are committed to targeting Leadership in Energy and Environmental Design (LEED) Gold Certification or equivalent for new buildings or major renovation projects.
 We are targeting green building certification across 70% of our portfolio by year-end 2020.

 As a result of our consistent use of green building standards, approximately 61% percent of our global office space portfolio (over 7.2 million sq. ft.) has now achieved LEED or BREEAM certification.
 To date, our green building portfolio consists of 26 offices with 14 additional projects in the pipeline for LEED or equivalent green building certification.